AGH621/pianoPreReading/README.md

 2. It is a digital version of a piano book that I wrote many year ago, and still use in my music studio today.

 ## Progress
-August 2022 - Redesigned and rebuilt the site to utilize MUI library.
+August 2022 - Discovered Material UI (MUI) and decided to adopt it.
+Redesigned and rebuilt the site to utilize MUI library.

 July 2022 - Started using React to render site pages.
-Discovered Material UI (MUI) and decided to adopt it.
+Figured out how to create radio buttons for the song variations.
+Attempted to add finger numbers for each song and the ability to change them based on the song variation being displayed.
+Put the feature on hiatus due to its complexity.

 June 2022 - Designed and implemented some basic interactivity via JavaScript.
 1. Switch the notation between black and white keys